girishji/vimsuggest/foo.md

    Performance:

    Using the system `find` command significantly outperforms Vim's `:h :find` in performance.
-On the Vim repository, it takes ~1 second to list all files using `:find \**/*` command, while `:VSFind` takes ~30 milliseconds (30x faster).
+On the Vim repository, it takes ~1 second to list all files using `:find \**/*`, while `:VSFind` takes ~30 milliseconds.
 Most of the gains come from avoiding the shell's recursive glob wildcard.

 2. **Fuzzy Search Buffers and Other Vim Artifacts**

+   Commands:
    ```
    :VSBuffer [fuzzy_pattern]
    :VSMru [fuzzy_pattern]